abu-rayyan/crawper/docs/contribution.md

 10. Strictly follow the best practices in use
 11. Don't **copy & paste** from online sources such as **stack overflow**
 12. Always give credits
+13. Always use application logger instead of direct print to stdout

 These are not just the only rules, there can be more.
 Professionals have a professional attitude.